Prague Experience logoPrague tourist information & travel guide logo

 map showing Wenceslas Square in Prague

-Wenceslas Square (Václavské náměstí) is the most vibrant area of Prague.
-It caters for a wide range of leisure and commercial activities.
+Wenceslas Square (Václavské náměstí) is the most vibrant, dynamic area of Prague; a centre for a wide range of leisure and commercial activities.

-Wenceslas Square is one of the two main squares in Prague (the Old Town Square is the other, and is just 5 minutes walk away).
+It is one of two main squares in Prague (the other is the Old Town Square, 5 minutes walk away).

-The square lies at the heart of the New Town (Nové Město), although the word 'New' is misleading: the area was actually laid out by Charles IV in 1348, with Wenceslas Square serving as the Prague horse market.
+Wenceslas Square lies at the heart of the New Town (Nové Město), although the word 'New' is misleading: the area was laid out by Charles IV in 1348, with Wenceslas Square serving as the horse market.

-Measuring 750m by 60m, Wenceslas Square is really a boulevard rather than a square, and can hold up to 400,000 people!
-Consequently, it is the place in the Czech Republic where Czechs gather to let off steam.
-Over the years it has been a parade ground for all kinds of organisations and political parties, from anti-communist uprisings to celebrations of national sporting achievements.
+Wenceslas Square measures 750m by 60m, so is more of a boulevard than a square.
+It can hold up to 400,000 people, and is the place where Czechs gather to let off steam.
+Over the years it has been a parade ground for all kinds of political organisations and events, from anti-communist uprisings to celebrations of national sporting achievements.

-Revolution and demonstration will be forever connected with the square - imagine the Nazis marching up the square, the Soviet tanks rolling in, the Prague Spring, and the Velvet Revolution.
+Revolution and demonstrations will be forever linked to the square - imagine Nazis troops marching down the square, Soviet tanks rolling in, the dramatic times of the Prague Spring, and the Velvet Revolution.

-In front of the National Museum is a statue of St. Wenceslas on his horse.
-Cutting a striking figure, this is good King Wenceslas (Svatý Václav), the patron saint of the Czech Republic, who was murdered a thousand years ago by his brother.
+In front of the National Museum is the famous statue of St. Wenceslas on his horse.
+Cutting a striking figure, this is good King Wenceslas (Svatý Václav) the patron saint of Czechia, who was murdered a thousand years ago by his brother.

-On the ground below this are two plaques commemorating those killed during the communist era.
+Two plaques near the horse commemorate brave demonstrators killed during the communist era.
 One is dedicated to Jan Palach, who set himself on fire in protest at the Soviet invasion in 1968.

-Finally, a piece of local knowledge: St. Wenceslas on his horse is so striking, that 'By the horse' is probably the most popular place in Prague for Czechs to arrange to meet each other.
+A piece of local knowledge: St. Wenceslas on his horse is so striking that 'By the Horse' is a popular place for Czechs to arrange to meet each other.

 -----------------------------------------------